ROCK.IT (yacht): Awards and recognition

 ROCK.IT was a finalist in the World Superyacht Awards 2015, Displacement Motor Yachts of 500GT to 1,299GT category, as well as in the Showboat Design Awards 2016, Interior Design Award – Motor Yacht over 500GT and Naval Architecture Award – Displacement Motor Yacht categories.

-She has been featured in a number of publications, including Boat International, Show Boats International, and The Superyacht Report.
+ROCK.IT was featured in a number of publications, including Boat International, Show Boats International, and The Superyacht Report.

+July 2024

+On July 28, 2024, people aboard ROCK.IT attempted to hold a private party on a protected beach of Talmone in Palau, Sardinia, Italy.
+The ship's crew set up gazebos, a beach volleyball net, a DJ set, and lit fires.
+The Harbour Office intervened to order the beach to be cleared.